sholsapp/py509/README.md

 # py509

-Framework and utility code for running an public key infrastructure at home.
+Framework and utility code for running public key infrastructure at home.

 Still in alpha.